 AlphaTauri's Pierre Gasly slotted into second place with three minutes left in the session, setting a time almost half a second slower than Verstappen and 0.034 quicker than what Bottas had managed.

 Lewis Hamilton finished in fourth place, almost 0.8 seconds away from the pace set by Verstappen.
 However, the Mercedes driver had been on a much quicker lap with about 15 minutes remaining in the session, including the fastest middle sector, only to abort the lap in the final sector after getting a snap of oversteer.

 Hamilton could be heard on the team radio querying his straight-line speed as he felt his engine was down on power, and also withdrew to the pits in the closing minutes as his team told him he had a car issue.

 While Mercedes tried to hide the car back in the garage by having personnel stand in front of it, TV footage suggested that Hamilton had an issue with his front wing.
 With the problem seemingly repaired, he returned to the track with two minutes remaining.

-Practice 1 - Qatar
+Result Free practice 1 - Qatar

 |Results are being loaded...|

 AlphaTauri's Yuki Tsunoda finished in fifth place, ahead of the Ferrari duo of Carlos Sainz and Charles Leclerc, with Red Bull's Sergio Perez in eighth place.